31st October 2021

 We have ‘game-changer’ developments occurring across the city centre landscape.
-Within just a couple of years we will have the new $131 million Farmers retail, commercial and apartment compkex, the new Harington St parking building, the Latitude apartments complex, streetscapes and additional commercial and retail developments, complementing the new University of Waikato city centre campus.
-This is a watershed time for Tauranga CBD and the future looks bright indeed.
+This year we will the new $131 million Farmers retail, commercial and apartment complex, the Latitude apartments complex, streetscapes and additional commercial and retail developments, complementing the University of Waikato city centre campus.
+This is a watershed time for Tauranga CBD.

 The new building will have 8000 square metres of retail space on two floors.
 Farmers will return to the building in 2021 bringing an international-quality flagship store to the CBD.

 Joining Farmers will be several iconic New Zealand brands including Whitcoulls, Stevens and Subway.

 Farmers will return to a new and improved space, helping to reinvigorate Tauranga's CBD so that it truly becomes the heart of the city.

 For more details: https://farmerstaurangadevelopment.co.nz/

 Councillors gave the Elizabeth Street upgrade the go ahead on 19 May 2020.
 They will now progress to detailed design and begin to work closely with affected businesses throughout the next phase of this project to minimise the impact of the planned works.
 The upgrade will be completed in time for the opening of the Farmers store, currently scheduled for mid-2021.

 |June – Dec||Further development of the design, including detailed design|

 |Nov - mid 2021||Wastewater and water upgrades on First Ave, Elizabeth St and Devonport Rd|